MRCIEU/metaboprep/README.md

 ## Install MetaboQC
 1. To install do the following

+	a. start an R session
+	b. install MetaboQC with

+		> devtools::install_github("MRCIEU/MetaboQC")

+	c. alternatively you can download the package manually

 		a. download the depository
 		b. unzip/pack the download
 		c. place the directory somewhere sensible